 7 December 2017 • L42, Rue de la Loi 42, Brussels

-Partners including the OECD, Austrian Institute of Technology, ISINNOVA, INSERM, Istituto Superiore di Sanità and Aix-Marseille University will present project highlights and results that may shape the future of health in Europe.
+Partners including the OECD, Austrian Institute of Technology, ISINNOVA, INSERM, Istituto Superiore di Sanità and Aix-Marseille University presented project highlights and results that may shape the future of health in Europe.

-Expect a high level of audience involvement, through Q&As as well as an audience discussion on the impact of health and non-health policies in order to contain the burden of NCDs and increase health and well-being across the continent.
+The audience discussed the impact of health and non-health policies in order to contain the burden of NCDs and increase health and well-being across the continent.

 The overall objective of the FRESHER project is the representation of alternative futures where the detection of emerging health scenarios will be used to test future research and policies to effectively tackle the burden of non- communicable diseases (NCDs).
 More precisely, FRESHER will pursue four goals with a strong interaction among them: